apache/age-website/docs/clauses/match.md

 ```

-Returns all the movies directed by 'Oliver Stone'
+Returns all the movies directed by 'Oliver Stone'.

 <table>